kaspth/oaken/README.md

 ### Fixture to Seed Converter

-You can now use Oaken to easily convert your Rails fixtures to seedable models.
-To utilize this feature, run the following command:
+You can convert your Rails fixtures to Oaken's seeds via the following command:

-    $ rails generate oaken:fixture_converter
+    $ bin/rails generate oaken:convert:fixtures

-This will convert `users.yml` to `users.rb`.
+This will convert anything in test/fixtures to test/seeds.
+E.g. `test/fixtures/users.yml` becomes `test/seeds/users.rb`.

 ## Development